mihirwagleMSFT/DataFactory.MCP/README.md

 Please follow standard .NET coding conventions and ensure all tests pass before submitting.

+### Extension Points

+The server is designed for extensibility.
+For detailed information on extending functionality, see the [Extension Points section](./docs/ARCHITECTURE.md#extension-points) in our architecture documentation, which covers:

+- **Adding New Tools**: Create custom MCP tools for additional operations
+- **Adding New Services**: Implement new services following our patterns
+- **Service Registration**: Proper dependency injection setup

+This modular architecture makes it easy to add support for additional Azure services or custom business logic.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.